 Music toward empathy, compassion, and community

 Tanner Pfeiffer (he/him) is a culture crafter and sound syncretist.
 His work focuses on music as social practice and socialization as musical practice; it exists at the intersection of community studies, semiotics, pedagogy, and sociolinguistics.
 As a conductor Tanner emphasizes radical humanization of ensembles, encouraging musical development through empathy, vulnerability, and trust.

 Tanner's music practice creates spaces for joy and connection in search of community and non-romantic intimacies.
 He cultivates a polystylistic aesthetic in all parts of his work and is invested in the pursuit of the ineffable as much as—if not more than—the pursuit of excellence.

-Tanner is the executive director and artistic director of vocal-forward ensemble Chordas Collective.
+Tanner is the creative director of vocal-forward ensemble Chordas Collective.
 He earned his MFA in the Performer-Composer program at CalArts where he studied conducting, composition, voice, and viola.
 He also earned a BA in Viola Performance and a BA in Mathematics from the University of Nebraska-Lincoln.